MCU Connection Guide

 Prerequisites

-- Primary Device Order: The first
+- Primary device order: The first

 -

-Perform Device Detection
+Execute Device Detection

 - After successfully connecting via SSH, execute the following command:

-lsusb - The system will list all recognized USB devices.
+- The system will list all recognized USB devices.

 - After successfully connecting via SSH, execute the following command: